AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 **Übersicht**

 `useCORSOnly` ist standardmäßig falsch.
 False bedeutet, dass der Browser Ressourcenprüfungen mit CORS oder JSONP durchführen kann.
-Versucht [!UICONTROL DIL] jedoch immer, zunächst Ressourcen mit CORS anzufordern.
+However, [!UICONTROL DIL] always tries to request resources with CORS first.
 Bei älteren Browsern, die CORS nicht unterstützen, wird auf JSONP zurückgegriffen.
-Wenn Sie erzwingen müssen, dass der Browser nur CORS verwendet, z.
-B. mit Sites mit hohen Sicherheitsanforderungen, legen `useCORSOnly:true`Sie fest.
+If you need to force the browser to use CORS only, such as with sites that have high-security requirements, set `useCORSOnly:true`.

 **Codebeispiel**